ratehub/openfaas-kafka-connector/README.md

 node.js project for event consuming and producing.
 (TBA for public npm package)

-Helm chart coming soon!

 ### Annonations for function deploy:
 ```
-topic = "test-stream" - the kafka topic to listen to
+"topic": "test-stream, another-stream" - the kafka topic to listen to
-strategy = "fixed" || "expontential" - default fixed
+"strategy":"fixed" || "expontential" - default fixed
-retryLatency = 1000 - in milliseconds - default 1000
+"retryLatency": 1000 - in milliseconds - default 1000
-retries = 1 how many times to retry the function
+"retries" : 1 how many times to retry the function
-delay = 1000 delay the job in milliseconds`
+"delay" : 1000 delay the job in milliseconds
 ```

 ## Environment  settings